When Is The Best Time To Visit Malaysia?

 - Resorts World Genting

 - The Top, Penang

 Thaipusam commemorates the victory of Lord Muruga over the evil spirit.

-With over a million devotees throng the temple to seek Lord Muruga’s blessings.
+Over a million devotees throng the temple to seek Lord Muruga’s blessings.

 It is a sight to watch ardent devotees carry ‘kavadis’ yoked to their bodies through metal spikes.

 When: Late January/early February 2022

 Where: Batu Caves (Selangor); Waterfall Temple (Penang)

 Highlight Of The Festival: Lord Muruga is carried in a silver chariot